AnimaApp/docs/src/v3/export/manage-website.md

 ### Website Information

+- Subdomain: This is your free Anima domain.
+You can customize it to read: 'www.[yoursub].animaapp.io'

-Optimize your website information to increase traffic to your site:
+- Optimize your website information to increase traffic to your site:

  - Add a clear **Website Title** and **Description**

  - A **Favicon** ( Website icon in the browser tab) can make your site look professional

  - Add a **Cover Image** for a nicer preview of your website when you share it in social media posts

 - Add **Password Protection** for important content only meant for certain visitors